Free Demo EEG Portal

 The New Technology Add-on Payment (NTAP) is a Medicare reimbursement program that financially assists healthcare organizations when they adopt new technology and is part of the CMS Inpatient Prospective Payment System (IPPS).
 CMS grants New Technology Add On Payments (NTAPs) to breakthrough devices to stimulate the use of new technology.
 Only traditional Medicare beneficiaries are eligible for NTAP reimbursement.

-NTAP approval for additional reimbursement for eligible Medicare patients will be effective on October 1, 2023.
+NTAP approval for additional reimbursement for eligible Medicare patients became effective on October 1, 2023.
 Additional reimbursement (NTAP) per eligible patient is exclusive to ClarityPro.

 Learn more at CMS.gov